gklijs/schema_registry_converter/README.md

 schema_registry_converter = { version = "2.1.0", features = ["avro"] }
 ```

-The resulting converter needs mutability through, for simplicity there are `easy` variants that internally have a mutex.
+For simplicity there are `easy` variants that internally have an arc.
 Making it easier to use at the price of some overhead.
 To use the `easy` variants add the `easy` feature and use the
 structs that start with `Easy` in the name to do the conversions.